vdsm/virtual-dsm/readme.md

     If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check your BIOS settings.

-  * ### How do I assign the container an individual IP address?
+  * ### How do I assign an individual IP address to the container?

     By default the container uses bridge networking, and uses the same IP address as the docker host.

-    If you want to assign a unique IP address to the container, you can create a macvlan network by running a command such as:
+    If you want to assign a unique IP address to the container, you can create a macvlan network by running the following command:

     ```
     $ docker network create -d macvlan \